mac-comp127/bubble-blitz/README.md

 - Calculate new x and y coordinates by adding the x and y velocities times `dt` to the current coordinates.
 - If the new positions are greater than zero and less than the maximum:
   - Move the `CannonBall` to the new position.
-(Hint: A CannonBall *is* an Ellipse which stores the x and y position.
-Look at the Ellipse methods for help.)
+(Hint: A `CannonBall` has an `Ellipse` named `ballShape`, which will need to move to the new x and y position so that you can see the cannonball moving on the screen.
+Look at the methods of `Ellipse` for ideas.)
   - Subtract `GRAVITY` times `dt` from the y velocity.
   - Return true, meaning “in bounds.”
 - Otherwise, if the ball is out of bounds: